 It’s the beginning of November, folks, and time to start thinking of Thanksgiving sides.
 I’m pretty traditional with what I serve these days.
 Many years ago I went through a very long phase of serving anything but the standard fare.
 One year was an Italian Thanksgiving, the next Puerto Rican and following that Italian.
 That was one FINE feast.
 I served a Vitello Tonnato that would make you lie down and weep it was so good.
-And the creamy, dreamy Tiramisu for dessert was celestial!
+And the creamy, dreamy Tiramisu for dessert was celestial.
 You see, I don’t really like turkey.
 I’m just not a big fan except for the “oysters”, the large, oval pieces of meat which sit on both sides of the backbone.
 So I wasn’t exactly compelled to roast another big, bland bird.
 Or do that green-bean-mushroom-soup thing that ends up looking like barf.
 Sorry, but it does.
 And that thin, runny gravy with little fragments of chopped hard-boiled egg and liver covering MY mashed potatoes?
-Not in my house.
+Not in this house.
 Until the year when the mother of one of James’ friends asked him if he enjoyed Thanksgiving and Mama’s food which must be absolutely delicious?
 He didn’t realize it but I was within earshot.
 I waited for his response, a little smile started on my face in anticipation of the loving, complimentary answer from my first grader.
-“Yes”, he replied, “It’s always really good but I wish that just one time we could have regular turkey and gravy and pumpkin pie”.
+“Yes”, he replied, “It’s always really good but I wish that at least one time we could have regular turkey and gravy and pumpkin pie”.
 He almost sounded wistful verging on sad.
 It was heartrending for me.
 I thought, “Never again will I prepare anything for Thanksgiving that veers from the classic, time-honored American fare.”
 And I haven’t!
 Because nothing makes me happier than when my boy’s happy and I know many of y’all feel the saaaame way.
 I’ll do it but I’ll do it my way.
 And that would be with beaucoup flavor.
-So let’s get on with my first side, French Green Beans, (Haricots Verts), in brown butter, roasted pecans and tiny bits of salty, sautéed ham.
+So let’s get on with my first side, French Green Beans, haricots verts, in brown butter, roasted pecans and tiny bits of salty, sautéed ham.
 I like the french green beans better than the typical Blue Lake variety that are found at every grocery store in America.
 The French ones have more flavor, they’re not watery and the end result is firmer.
 Publix carries Haricot Vert and they even have their own brand.
-I am NOT leading you down the path of ruin!!!
+I am NOT leading you down the path of ruin.
 Try them out before hand and you’ll see for yourself.
 They can be steamed right in the bag in the microwave and then lightly tossed with olive oil and garlic, a little salt and pepper and they’re delicious.
 That’s what my friend, Jody, does and her kids gobble them up.
 Yep.
 Green beans.
 Sometimes I also saute a little shallot in the browned butter for further flavor.
 This recipe allows you to prepare the dish in advance and then warm it just before serving.
 And did I mention it’s really pretty on the table?
-Oh, yeah!
-Pink and green, baby!!
+Oh, yeah.
 It’s a Southern thing!

 - 1 pound French green beans, haricots verts